5 Ways to Reach an Evasive Decision Maker

 Try Different Approaches

 You call and call and call, and never get the live person (or a call back).
 Some people just hate phone calls and prefer not to do business that way.
 Others get a constant flow of phone calls all day and are tough to catch between calls.
-For both of these types of decision makers, the answer is to try reaching them via another channel.
+For both of these types of decision-makers, the answer is to try reaching them via another channel.
 Usually, the most effective second choice is email.
-Type up a quick refresher on your previous conversation and/or the last voicemail message you left, include a benefit or two to motivate the decision maker, and inform him of the time and date you'll next be calling him back.
+Type up a quick refresher on your previous conversation and/or the last voicemail message you left, including a benefit or two to motivate the decision-maker, and inform him of the time and date you'll next be calling him back.